argp/unmask_jemalloc/README.md

 A new version of the Firefox/jemalloc exploitation swiss army knife.

-Overview of the new design:
+Overview of the new design (read the arrow as "imports"):

     +------------+
     | gdb_driver |